-Each non-employee director is paid an annual retainer fee of \$28,500, an attendance fee of \$1,200 per day for each meeting of the Board and of each committee of the Board, and a fee of \$1,200 per day for rendering any special services to the Company at the request of the Chairman of the Board.
+attendance fee of \$1,750 per day for each meeting of the Board and of each committee of the Board, and a fee of \$1,750 per day for rendering any special services to the Company at the request of the Chairman of the Board.
 Each Committee chairman receives an additional annual fee of \$3,300.
-A director may elect to defer receipt of his or her fees to future years and to receive interest thereon, compounded quarterly, at the prime commercial lending rate of Morgan Guaranty Trust Company of New York, as of the end of the previous calendar quarter.
+The annual retainer fees and attendance fees were increased in 2002 by 14.04% over the fees paid in 2001.
+A director may elect to defer receipt of his or her fees to future years and to receive interest thereon, compounded quarterly, at the prime commercial lending rate of J.P.Morgan Chase and Co., as of the end of the previous calendar quarter.

-Under the terms of the Company's Directors' Stock Accumulation Plan (the 'Directors' Stock Accumulation Plan'), each non-employee director receives as of June 1 of each year, an allocation equal to (a) 50% of the annual retainer in effect on such June 1 if he or she has accrued less than eight years of service or (b) 25% of such annual retainer if he or she has accrued eight or more years of service, divided by the stock price for such date.
+Under the terms of the Company's Directors' Stock Accumulation Plan, each non-employee director receives as of June 1 of each year, an allocation of Units representing shares of Pittston Common Stock (the 'Units') equal to (a) 50% of the annual retainer in effect on such June 1 if he or she has accrued less than eight years of service or (b) 25% of such annual retainer if he or she has accrued eight or more years of service, divided by the stock price for such date.
 In addition, under the Directors' Stock Accumulation Plan, additional Units are credited to participants' accounts in respect of cash dividends paid on the Pittston Common Stock based upon the Directors' Stock Accumulation Plan's formula for accrual.
 Upon a participant's termination of service, the distribution of shares of Pittston Common Stock equal to the number of Units allocated to such director's account will be made in a single lump sum distribution unless the participant elects at least 12 months before his or her termination to receive equal annual installments (not more than 10) commencing on the first day of the month next following his or her termination of service.
+On September 3, 2002, each participant's account was credited with a supplemental allocation of 14.04% of their existing account balance to increase the Units in each account with a corresponding percentage increase in the annual retainer fee for each director.

-The following table sets forth information concerning the number of Units credited during 2000 to each participant standing for election or continuing as a director:
+The following table sets forth information concerning the number of Units credited during 2002 to each participant standing for election or continuing as a director: